 What is the counselor to camper ratio for summer camp?

-We follow state laws that require us to keep a 1 to 20 or 1-25 staff to student ratio (depending on age of children).
+We follow state laws that require us to keep a 1 to 20 or 1-25 staff to student ratio (depending on the age of children).

-In most cases each of our classes are equipped with a minimum of two teachers which lowers the staff to student ratio.
+In most cases, each of our classes are equipped with a minimum of two teachers which lowers the staff-to-student ratio.

 How do you ensure the health and safety of children in summer camp?

 safety of the children in our program is our first priority.
 All childcare staff receives multiple training opportunities and are First Aid, CPR and AED certified.
-Every employee has undergone fingerprint-based background check and must have a satisfactory clearance letter on file with the center.
+Every employee has undergone a fingerprint-based background check and must have a satisfactory clearance letter on file with the center.
 No child, regardless of circumstances, will be allowed to leave the care of the CSSA staff with an unauthorized person.
 Children will only be released to the people listed on the registration forms.
 Adults authorized to pick up a child must be at least 18 years old and will be required to show a valid photo ID.
 If a child is not picked up by the time the program closes, the child will always remain supervised.
 A late pick-up fee will be automatically drafted with your next weekly payment.
 Staff members will make numerous attempts to contact the parent and/or emergency contact.